slightlyoff/history_api/app_history.md

 Note how in this case we don't need to use `appHistory.pushNewEntry()`, even though the original code used `history.pushState()`.

+_TODO: we could also consider removing `appHistory.pushNewEntry()` if we're not sure about remaining use cases?
+Then we'd likely have to add a state argument to something like `location.assign()`..._

 ### Attaching and using history state

 To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.updateCurrentEntry({ newState })`.